 “Hailing from a quaint hamlet in Hampshire, England, I’ve always dreamed of ‘exotic’ places from a young age.
 At first London was enough to suffice for my University years along with many trips to a few dozen European and African destinations.
 After a couple years working as a Reporter and later Editor of three regional newspapers in Southern England, my wondering feet and eyes adjusted to a new horizon a bit farther…

 “Since September 2009 I’ve been living in and exploring South America based between Mendoza, Argentina, and Santiago, Chile, where the dynamically growing wine world has kept me captivated, stimulated and quite merry.
+In 2016 I started on a global venture to the wine regions around the world with 80 Harvests.

 “I have a very fresh-eyed approach to meeting new people, trying a different wine or devouring a new dish, and I think this hunger for life is what keeps me eager to continue experiencing and sharing those experiences through writing.
 I think the only way to really learn and write about something is to jump right in and get your hands a little dirty.”